datlife/tsr/README.md

 # Thermographic Signal Reconstruction Algorithm
-This is my work during Summer 2016 at North Carolina A&T State University as NSF Researcher.
+My work during Summer 2016 at North Carolina A&T State University as NSF Researcher.

+This GUI program allows users to retrieve synthesized higher quality image from IR Camera.
+This could be helpful in detecting hard-to-find defects inside a material.

 ### Dependencies
 ----------------